apache/pekko-http/docs/src/main/paradox/client-side/connection-level.md

 ## Closing Connections

-Akka HTTP actively closes an established connection upon reception of a response containing `Connection: close` header.
+Apache Pekko HTTP actively closes an established connection upon reception of a response containing `Connection: close` header.
 The connection can also be closed by the server.

 An application can actively trigger the closing of the connection by completing the request stream.
 In this case the